NachbauerM/NachbauerM.github.io/_posts/2022-10-30-Math: Probability Intro Learnings.md

-# Learnings after doing the Probability Homeworks (in progress)
+# Math: Learnings after doing the Probability Homeworks (in progress)

 In this post I want to collect some of my learnings from doing the homeworks on the first chapter of the Book "A first course in probability and statistics" (see last math post).